 Adopting a Child From a Different Culture, Ethnicity, or Race

 If you're considering adoption, an important issue you'll face is whether you're interested in adopting a child whose race, ethnic background, or culture is different than yours.
-Many prospective adoptive parents are clear that they want to bring a child into their family who looks like them, while others are open to creating a multi-racial, multi-ethnic, or multi-cultural family.
+Some prospective adoptive parents are clear that they want to bring a child into their family who looks like them, while others are open to creating a multiracial, multiethnic, or multicultural family.

 The following is a discussion on adopting a child from a different culture, race, or ethnicity.

 In the United States, couples often adopt children with racial, ethnic, and cultural backgrounds that are vastly different than their own.
-The adopted children may be African American, Latino, or Asian, or they may have been born in another country.
 In any case, it's quite common for adoptive families to represent the overall diversity of the United States.

-When you adopt internationally, you bring a child from their birth country and culture to another country with its own culture.
+When you adopt internationally, you are bringing a child from their birth country and culture to another country with its own culture.
 If your physical features match your new child's, you may find that the adjustment is much easier.
-However, parents who adopt internationally typically bring into their families a child who looks entirely different than they do.
+However, parents who adopt internationally typically bring into their families a child who looks very different than they do.